Skip to main content

 Teaching methods

-The teaching is for the mostly time-bound online teaching.
-The school has a practice session for the use of the accounting program, group work and an exam.
+The teaching is for the most part time-bound online teaching.
+The school has a practice session related to the use of the accounting program and related group work (week 45) and an exam (week 50).

 Exam schedules